githubocto/good-day-bot/README.md

 ### Slack app configuration

-1. Change the endpoint for interactive messages at: [interactive messages config](https://api.slack.com/apps/A0212TEULJU/interactive-messages?) to `https://octo-devex.ngrok.io/interactive`
+1. Enable interactivity and change the endpoint for interactive messages at: [interactivity and shortcuts](https://api.slack.com/apps/A0212TEULJU/interactive-messages?) to `https://octo-devex.ngrok.io/interactive`

-2. Change the endpoint for events at: [events config](https://api.slack.com/apps/A0212TEULJU/event-subscriptions?) to `https://octo-devex.ngrok.io/events`
+2. Enable events and change the endpoint for events at: [event subscriptions](https://api.slack.com/apps/A0212TEULJU/event-subscriptions?) to `https://octo-devex.ngrok.io/events`

 ## Building / Releasing